PipeWire/pipewire/doc/overview.md

-None of these solutions (with perhaps to some extend Wayland), however, were designed to support the security features that are required when daeling with flatpaks or other containerized applications.
+None of these solutions (with perhaps to some extend Wayland), however, were designed to support the security features that are required when dealing with flatpaks or other containerized applications.
 PipeWire aims to solve this problem and provides a unified framework to run both consumer and Pro audio as well as video capture and processing in a secure way.